open-telemetry/opentelemetry-php-contrib/src/Instrumentation/Guzzle/README.md

 install and configure the extension and SDK.

 ## Overview
-Auto-instrumentation hooks are registered via composer, and spans will automatically be created for:
+Auto-instrumentation hooks are registered via composer.

 * create spans automatically for each Guzzle request that is sent (sync or async)
 * add a `traceparent` header to the request to facilitate distributed tracing